zerodegress/RW-HPS/README.md

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License v3.0 as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License v3.0 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of